spec0p/pg-docs/sdk-js.md

 <a name="getting-started"></a>
 <h3 data-magellan-destination="getting-started">Getting Started</h3>

-The SDK must be initialized by calling `PG.init` and defining the callback functions that will handle all the matchmaking state changes and game events sent by the platform to your game:
+Initialize the JavaScript SDK by calling `PG.init` and defining the callback functions which will handle all matchmaking states and the game events sent to your game by the platform:

 ```js
 PG.init({